 Did you do any of that?
 I didn’t.
 At 30, I thought I was still too young to worry about it.
 At 40, I thought I still had plenty of time.
 At 45 I knew I should have done it when I was 20!
 That was my mistake.

 Money Mistake #2

 I decided that the only investment I needed to make was in my business.
 My business was going to be my superannuation nest egg.
 Whilst I did pretty OK with this one (having sold my accounting practice in 2001), it is actually not sensible to do that.
 Covid-19 has just wiped out all the goodwill in many businesses.
-Healthy viable businesses that would have been saleable just 6 months ago is not worth much today as sales plummeted and overheads drive many to bankruptcy.
+Healthy viable businesses that would have been saleable just before the covid pandemic is not worth much today as sales plummeted and overheads drove many to bankruptcy.
 I was lucky.
 Not everyone will be that lucky.
 With hindsight, I can see that this attitude could have seen my entire superannuation nest egg wiped out and turn this into my biggest money mistake.

 The answer therefore is to make sure that you invest elsewhere too.
 The main areas of investment are:-

 - Shared Related – Either direct on the stock market or through equity trusts.